sachua/mlflow-docker-compose/README.md

 # MLflow On-Premise Deployment using Docker Compose
-Easily deploy an on-prem MLflow tracking server with only 1 command.
+Easily deploy an MLflow tracking server with only 1 command.

 MinIO S3 is used as the artifact store and MySQL server is used as the backend store.